College of Education

 www.education.txstate.edu/advising

 The College of Education Undergraduate Advising Center is a student-centered, collaborative resource for students seeking an undergraduate degree through the College of Education.
-As an integral part of teaching and learning at Texas State, academic advisors in the Undergraduate Advising Center cultivate student success by engaging students in educational planning to promote academic, personal, and professional development while considering diverse interests, abilities, and goals.
+As an integral part of teaching and learning at Texas State, academic advisors cultivate student success by engaging students in educational planning to promote academic, personal, and professional development while considering diverse interests, abilities, and goals.
 Services available for students include, but are not limited to:

-• information on course sequencing and degree requirements;
+• guidance on course sequencing and degree requirements;

 • verification of graduation requirements.